Jammyjamjamman/Magnetometer_data_server/db_setup/database_setup.md

 ### 4. Create users.

 These are the users who will interact directly with the database.
-It is recommended to keep the usernames the same, as these are known users by other python scripts.
-However, the passwords should be changed.
+The chosen usernames and passwords will need setting in various python scripts (this is covered later).
+The passwords should be changed from these defaults.
 Create the user that manages observatories:

 ```